Douglas R. Nash Native American Law Scholarship

 To be considered for the Scholars for Justice Award, applicants must complete the regular JD program application through LSAC by February 6.
 Applicants must also provide by February 6:

-2. Two letters of recommendation from persons familiar with the applicant's public interest and/or social justice involvement.
-These can be additional letters or two of the letters that are already a part of the regular JD application CAS Report.
-If submitting additional letters not included in the CAS Report, please have the recommender upload letters using the online Scholars for Justice Award Recommender Upload page.
+2. Up to two letters of recommendation from people familiar with the applicant's public interest and/or social justice involvement.
+These can be additional letters or two of the letters already included in the regular JD application CAS Report.
+If submitting additional letters not included in the CAS Report, please have the recommender upload letters on your behalf using the online Scholars for Justice Award Recommender Upload form.

 For more information about the scholarship or the application process, contact the Admission Office at: lawadmis@seattleu.edu.